My Yarn & Handwovens

 Anything your heart desires!
 My yarn is perfect for knitting, weaving, and crochet projects.
 You can even use it to adorn gifts but you don’t have to limit yourself to those methods!
 Whatever you make, we’d love to see it!
 Tag me on Instagram @thisdarlinghome so I can celebrate your creative ideas and accomplishments.

 I normally post on Monday, Wednesdays and Fridays.
-Delivery speed can vary based on the shipping method you choose at checkout.
+Delivery speed can vary based on the shipping method you choose at checkout and it is out of my hands once it is with the postal carrier.

 Do you ship internationally?